Interviews in Medical Physics

 The video is in English with English subtitles.

 Dr. Vanessa Franke is a postdoc in the division of Medical Physics in Radiology (Head: Prof. Dr. Mark Ladd).
-She is working in the NMR Spectroscopy and CEST Imaging research group (headed by Dr. Andreas Korzowski) on a new imaging technique called phosphorus magnetic resonance spectroscopy, or 31P-MRS for short, which can be used to visualize additional biochemical parameters.
+She is working in the NMR Spectroscopy and CEST Imaging research group (headed by Dr. Andreas Korzowski) on a technique called phosphorus magnetic resonance spectroscopic imaging, or 31P MRSI for short, which can be used to visualize additional biochemical parameters.

 Project Leader und Contact: Marcel Schäfer